cyvive/www/docs/governance/usage/govenor.md

 ## Group Technology Descriptor

 … is available for all groups under governance.
 Where applicable identical specifications at the `group` level override the `template` level.
-Its not necessary for `group` information to be specified as a pre-requisite to adding a Service / Application / Component to a non-existent group.
+Its not necessary for `group` information to be specified as a pre-requisite to adding a Micro/NanoService to a non-existent group.

-It is possible Service / Application / Component to inherit configuration information from the `group` level, thus allowing enhanced security over a traditional deployment model, where keys can be present in the application environment and unknown to developers with Service / Application / Component source code access.
+It is possible Micro/NanoService to inherit configuration information from the `group` level, thus allowing enhanced security over a traditional deployment model, where keys can be present in the application environment and unknown to developers with Micro/NanoService source code access.

-Additional information on the `group` Technology Descriptors is [available](./configuration/groups.md)
+Additional information on the `group` Technology Descriptors is [available](./configuration/suites.md)

 ## Additional Reading / Information